exander77/proton-bridge-android/README.md

 Builds ProtonBridge.

 ## run.sh
-Runs ProtonBridge including unlocking pass.
+Runs ProtonBridge including unlocking pass keychain.
 It can be launched from anywhere.

 ## update.sh
 (TODO) Updates to the latest version.